Balaji1304/Attendance_portal/README.md

 ## 📋 Project Overview

-**Vaishnav Edutech** is a comprehensive student management system built with React, TypeScript, and Tailwind CSS.
+**Attendance_portal** is a comprehensive student management system built with React, TypeScript, and Tailwind CSS.
 The application provides a modern, user-friendly interface for both students and administrators to manage academic activities, attendance, assignments, events, and more.

 ## 🏗️ Architecture & Technology Stack